meteor/meteor/Development.md

 ## Tests

+#### Test against the local meteor copy

+When running any of tests, be sure run them against the checked-out copy of Meteor instead of the globally-installed version.
+This means ensuring that the command being ran is `path-to-meteor-checkout/meteor` and not just `meteor`.

+This is important so that tests are ran against the version in development and not the stable Meteor release.

 ### Running tests on Meteor core

 When you are working with code in the core Meteor packages, you will want to make sure you run the